The Haverford & Record A public archive · updated June 2026

 August 2024

-According to incidents later compiled by the ADL, an incoming first-year student is allegedly ridiculed by classmates and asked whether they are “a Zionist” after the group learns the student is Jewish.
+A new student is allegedly mocked by classmates and asked whether they are “a Zionist” after the group learns they are Jewish.

 ADL